4ndrewparr/jigsaw-toxicity-classification/README.md

 ```

 #### Multi-Task Learning
 Training the network with auxiliary targets (from additional info found in the train samples) also proved to be very effective.
-The network learns to predict these other targets (I used up to 5 **auxiliary targets**: *'severe_toxicity', 'obscene', 'identity_attack', 'insult', 'threat'*) and how the presence of these can translate into the main target *'toxicity'*, thus helping it make more accurate predictions.
+The network learns to predict these other targets (I used up to 5 **Auxiliary Targets**: *'severe_toxicity', 'obscene', 'identity_attack', 'insult', 'threat'*) and how the presence of these can translate into the main target *'toxicity'*, thus helping it make more accurate predictions.
 ```python
 Y_COLUMNS = ['target', 'severe_toxicity', 'obscene', 'identity_attack', 'insult', 'threat']
 ```